 Buckle up!
 Traversing America’s diverse network of highways and byways by car is practically a national pastime, but some drives should come with a serious white-knuckle alert.
-Here are 4 of the country’s scariest stretches of pavement.
+So before you head out on these 4 scary stretches of pavement, put your distractions aside, keep your eyes on the road, and hold on tight.

 1. State Route 138 in California